ramapriyan912001/tp/docs/DeveloperGuide.md

 ### Deleting a Group

-1. Deleting a group.
 1. Prerequisites: The preloaded data for groups are not modified.
 (No groups are removed or added).

-   1. Test case: `deletegroup gn/London`
+2. Test case: `deletegroup gn/London`
   Expected: GroupList displayed.
 Group with name London not seen on the list.
 Status message will confirm deletion of the group.

-   1. Test case: `deletegroup gn/Turkey`
+3. Test case: `deletegroup gn/Turkey`
   Expected: No changes as group does not exist.
 Error details shown in the status message.

 ### Editing group name